AshiishKarhade/Microservices-with-Kubernetes-and-Python/README.md

-# Microservices Architecture video-to-audio using Kubernetes and Python
+# Microservices using Kubernetes and Python

 Microservice architecture to convert video to audio using Kubernetes and Python